-QRS Mobile will first detect your DAP-1520, then scan for available Wi-Fi networks.
+QRS Mobile will first detect your DAP-1610, then scan for available Wi-Fi networks.
 Select the network you wish to extend.
-Enter the password if required.
+Tap Rescan if your network doesn't show up the first time.

-Enter a network name (SSID) and password for the extended 2.4 GHz Wi-Fi network.
-You may keep the existing SSID and password if you wish.
+Enter a password for the existing Wi-Fi network.
 Click Next to continue.

-Enter a network name (SSID) and password for the extended 5 GHz Wi-Fi network.
+Enter a network name (SSID) and password for the extended Wi-Fi network.
 Click Next to continue.

-Create an admin password for the DAP-1520's web-based configuration utility.
+Create an admin password for the DAP-1610's web-based configuration utility.
 Click Next to continue.